phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000.md

 # Running system on `armv7a9-zynq7000` (Xilinx Zynq-7000)

 This version is designed for Xilinx Zynq-7000 SoC (System on Chip) with ARM Cortex-A9 core.
 To launch this version the final disk image should be provided.
 The image is created as the final artifact of the `phoenix-rtos-project` building and is located in the `_boot` directory.
-The disk image consists of the bootloader (plo), kernel, UART driver (tty), dummyfs filesystem server (RAM disk), and psh (shell).
+The disk image consists of the bootloader (plo), kernel, UART driver (tty), dummyfs filesystem server (RAM disk), flash driver with jffs file system and psh (shell).
 Necessary tools to carry out the flashing process are located in the `_boot` directory as well.

 ## Development board or emulator